cklosowski/travis-board/readme.md

 # TravisBoard
-A quick output of a table showing build status reports for a Travis-CI project.
+A quick output of a table showing build status reports for a Travis-CI project, for use with the StatusBoard iPad app from Panic.

 You will need to update line 3 of the project to be the endpoint of your prject on Travis-CI
 ```